wyrmworkspublishing/free5e/en-US/Migration_Guide/5e_Migration_Guide.md

 ### How to use the new conditions in your games {#how-to-use-the-new-conditions-in-your-games}

-When third party material uses the conditions _Blinded_ or _Deafened_ related to a creature that relies on sight / hearing as a primary sense, you can replace those with _Deprived (sight)_ / _Deprived (hearing)_.
+When third party material uses the conditions _blinded_ or _deafened_ related to a creature that relies on sight / hearing as a primary sense, you can replace those with _nullified (sight)_ / _nullified (hearing)_.
 The same is true if you create your own spells and stat blocks.

 #### Example 1: Condition Immunities {#example-1-condition-immunities}